bluejekyll/blog/_posts/2018-12-27-announcing-pg-extend.md

 postgres=# \q
 ```

 Notice that the symbol to load is `pg_add_one` and not `add_one`, as the latter would have conflicted with the original function in Rust.
-As a future task, I want to build generators for the plsql scripts to load the function
+As a future task, I want to build generators for the psql scripts to load the function

 ## Just the beginning